angular-seattle/community-schematics/README.md

 :white_check_mark: Generates a starter website, built with Angular 8, for your group
 :white_check_mark: Uses Angular Material
 :white_check_mark: Allows links to video hosting services and twitter
 :white_check_mark: Displays events from your groups Meetup.com page
+:white_check_mark: `ng deploy` support to deploy your site to Azure, Now, Netlify, or Github Pages

 ## Getting Started